satoshiops/wiki.plebnet.org/README.md

 ### Other Channel Sources

-If you're just getting started and want to find some other nodes to open channels with there are some other places to find channels.
+If you're just getting started and want to find some other nodes to open channels with, here's some places where other plebs have had success:

 * [Ring of Fire](https://github.com/Rings-of-Fire/ring-of-fire/wiki)
 * [Lightning Conductor](https://mainnet.lightningconductor.net/)